aidos-lab/grokking-via-lid/README.md

 This repository is based on an unofficial re-implementation of the paper [Grokking: Generalization Beyond Overfitting on Small Algorithmic Datasets](https://arxiv.org/abs/2201.02177) by Power et al.
 The original codebase that we base our work on was written by Charlie Snell.
-The code been extended to allow the computation of topological local estimates of the language model's hidden states during the training process.
+The code has been extended to allow the computation of topological local estimates of the language model's hidden states during the training process.

 This package uses [Hydra](https://hydra.cc/docs/intro) to handle the configuration.
 See the `Hydra` documentation or our description below to learn how to change configurations in the `config/` directory or via command line arguments.